 I feel the need, the need for speed

 Although not necessarily appropriate for all sectors, quick order systems can save a good deal of time for both you and your customers.
-If a customer knows exactly what products they want, then a reliable, easy to use, quick order online system can get their order through to you in minutes.
-We recently designed and developed a similar online system for a client who had never offered a B2B ecommerce option to their customer base – they took online orders over £110,000 online in the first month!
+If a customer knows exactly what products they want, then a reliable, easy to use, quick online ordering system can get their order through to you in minutes.
+We recently designed and developed a similar online system for a client who had never offered a B2B ecommerce option to their customer base – they took orders over £110,000 online in the first month!

 B2B ecommerce saves you and your staff oceans of time because it removes the need to re-key a sales order (giving you time to focus on other areas of your business).